SwissBorg Price Hits $0.15 on Exchanges (CHSB)

-SwissBorg (CHSB) traded down 0.8% against the dollar during the 1-day period ending at 9:00 AM ET on September 12th.
-SwissBorg has a total market cap of $143.24 million and approximately $1.02 million worth of SwissBorg was traded on exchanges in the last 24 hours.
-During the last week, SwissBorg has traded 2.1% lower against the dollar.
-One SwissBorg token can now be bought for $0.15 or 0.00000252 BTC on major exchanges.
+SwissBorg (CHSB) traded 2.8% higher against the U.S. dollar during the 24-hour period ending at 19:00 PM Eastern on September 14th.
+One SwissBorg token can currently be bought for $0.15 or 0.00000253 BTC on popular cryptocurrency exchanges.
+SwissBorg has a market capitalization of $149.24 million and $817,575.07 worth of SwissBorg was traded on exchanges in the last day.
+During the last seven days, SwissBorg has traded up 7.1% against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.